JiiXaa/bomb-sweeper/README.md

 ### Pseudocode

-1. [] Create Initial Utility Class with features:
+1. [x] Create Initial Utility Class with features:

-- [] selecting element from the DOM for easy manipulation,
+- [x] selecting element from the DOM for easy manipulation,
-- [] toggle of the elements visibility,
+- [x] toggle of the elements visibility,

 2. [] Create Main Menu Class with features:

-- [] Load Game depending on set difficulty
+- [x] Load Game depending on set difficulty
   - [x] Used Google Search to find rules of minesweeper for difficulty levels: <br>
         "There are three difficulty levels for Minesweeper: beginner, intermediate, and expert.
 Beginner has a total of ten mines and the board size is either 8 × 8, 9 × 9, or 10 × 10.
 Intermediate has 40 mines and also varies in size between 13 × 15 and 16 × 16.
 Finally, expert has 99 mines and is always 16 × 30 (or 30 × 16)."
-- [] Options, where user can change level of difficulty (default set to beginner)
+- [x] Options, where user can change level of difficulty (default set to beginner)
   - [] possible extra feature hardcore mode? with game with some kind of timer, that would set difficulty on another level.
   - [] for hardcore mode change them of the game (more aggressive)

 3. [] Game Logic Class

-- [] Create game board depending on board size and bomb count set by user.
+- [x] Create game board depending on board size and bomb count set by user.
-- [] Left Mouse Click on a board's cell reveals either bomb (that ends the game) or number showing how many bombs are around that cell.
+- [x] Left Mouse Click on a board's cell reveals either bomb (that ends the game) or number showing how many bombs are around that cell.
-- [] Right Mouse Button on a board's cell marks the user choice/prediction for bomb location
+- [x] Right Mouse Button on a board's cell marks the user choice/prediction for bomb location
 - Win/Lose condition:
-  - [] **lose**: when user click on the cell with bomb - reveal all bombs for user to see their locations.
+  - [x] **lose**: when user click on the cell with bomb - reveal all bombs for user to see their locations.
     - [] also show "lose" paragraph on the screen (possible: change game's logo to red? / sound of the bomb?)
   - [] **win** after all bombs are marked correctly and rest of cell's are revealed.
     - [] also show "win" paragraph on the screen (possible: change game's logo to green? / sound for the win condition)
-- [] Show how many bombs are to select/guess (count of bombs emojis? 💣 💣 💣 | decreasing/increasing depending on the user selection)
+- [x] Show how many bombs are selected/guessed (count shown with flag emoji, decreasing/increasing depending on the user selection)
-- [] New Game Button (reset whole game)
+- [x] New Game Buttons for all three difficulties (reset whole game)
+- [x] Game tracks player moves count and time of the current game (in seconds)

 # **rough notes** (early development only!)